herrgahr/clipr/README.md

 - text/plain
 - text/html

 For the plaintext, the URL is simply prepended as-is with a newline.
 For the html, the url is prepended as an anchor-tag with both the href and the text content set to thr URL.
-The actual text of your selection is put into a <pre> that in order to preserve line-breaks.
+The actual text of your selection is put into a &lt;pre&gt; in order to preserve line-breaks.

 At the moment, the action can only be triggered via a context-menu entry.
 I might investigate adding a key-binding later on.